 | Recycling | Rare earths in magnets difficult to recycle | Iron and copper easily recyclable |

-Recommendation: IE4 ASM motors are the safe choice for classic industrial drives with direct start or an optional FI.
-PMSMs are worthwhile for continuous operation, variable loads and when an inverter is already present in the system - typically for pumps, fans and servo systems.
+Recommendation: IE4 ASM motors are the safe choice for classic industrial drives with direct start or an optional VFD.
+PMSMs are worthwhile for continuous operation, variable loads and when an inverter is already present in the system — typically for pumps, fans and servo systems.
+How the load profile influences motor selection is explained in the guide on motor selection by load profile.

 Selection matrix: IE class by application